Tony Jacklin: European Tour

 Jacklin returned to the PGA Tour in 1975 but had limited success.
 He won $10,824 in 1975 to be 123rd in the money list.
 1976 and 1977 showed some improvement with winnings of $18,071 and $29,725, to be 111th and 83rd in the list.
 His best finish in this period was runner-up in the 1977 Bing Crosby National Pro-Am, a stroke behind Tom Watson, earning him $22,800.
 He played a few events at the start of 1978, including a tied for 8th place in the Bing Crosby National Pro-Am, but withdrew from the Doral-Eastern Open in March with a wrist injury and didn't return to the tour.
 Jacklin continued to play some events on the European Tour.
 He had one win in this period, the 1976 Kerrygold International Classic where he finished a stroke ahead of Eddie Polland.

 Selection for the Great Britain and Ireland team in the 1975 Ryder Cup in America was based on performances in 1975 European Tour events.
 Jacklin was not in the leading 8 who were guaranteed places but he was selected as one of the four remaining places.
 Jacklin was paired with Peter Oosterhuis in three pairs matches and with Brian Huggett in the other, winning two and halving another of his four matches.
 However, he lost both of his singles matches on the final day.
 The same system was used in 1977 at Royal Lytham, and Jacklin was again chosen for one of the four places.
 Jacklin halved his foursomes match, lost in the fourball and was not selected for the singles.

 Jacklin didn't play on the PGA Tour from 1979 to 1984, playing mostly on the European Tour.
 He won the 1979 Braun German Open, the 1981 Billy Butlin Jersey Open and the 1982 Sun Alliance PGA Championship after a playoff against Bernhard Langer.
 In 1980 he was in a playoff for the Merseyside International Open but lost to Ian Mosey.
 In 1979 Jacklin was 9th in the Order of Merit but dropped to 42nd in 1980.
 He was 13th in 1981, 20th in 1982, 63rd in 1983 before dropping out of the top 100 in 1984.
 Jacklin won the Venezuela Open in late 1979.

-Jacklin made his final Ryder Cup appearance in 1979, the first time European players were included.
+Jacklin made his final Ryder Cup appearance in 1979, the first time continental European players were included.
 He finished 8th in the points list with the leading 10 gaining places automatically.
 Jacklin played three matches with Sandy Lyle, winning one and halving another, but lost narrowly in his singles match against Tom Kite.
 In 1981 Jacklin finished 12th in the points list.
 The selectors chose Mark James, who had finished 11th in the list, and Peter Oosterhuis, who had recently won the Canadian Open.